 Add 1tbsp flour with about 2-3tbsp of water, mix together to form a lump free paste.
 Add the mixture to the sauce and mix to combine.
 Continue to cook for another 3-5 minutes.
 Take it off the heat and set aside to cool.

-- Break egg into a bowl, whisk and set aside
+- Break an egg into a bowl, whisk and set aside

 - Divide dough into 2 or 3 places and roll out flat using a rolling pin